algotom/algotom/README.md

 pre-processing, tomographic reconstruction, post-processing, data simulation, and calibration techniques.
-The package provides many utility methods to assist users in constructing a pipeline for processing their own data or developing prototype methods.
+The package provides many utility methods to assist users in constructing a pipeline for processing their own data or developing methods.
 The main features of Algotom include its wealth of processing methods: artifact removal, distortion correction, phase retrieval, automation, calibration, image transformation, speckle-based phase-contrast imaging, data reduction; and the capability to process non-standard acquired tomography